Financial Product Reviews

 - Convenient GIC-laddering tool available

 Wealthsimple has a high interest spending account known as the Wealthsimple Chequing account.
 It’s actually a hybrid account that gives you fairly easy access to your money for no monthly fees.
-With an interest rate of 2.75%, unlimited e-Transfers, no FX fees, and 1% back on your purchases when you use your Wealthsimple Card, this account is worth taking a look at – especially for investors.
+With a maximum interest rate of 2.25%, unlimited e-Transfers, and no FX fees, this account is worth taking a look at – especially for investors.

 - Impressively high standard interest rate